GenomicsAotearoa/shell-for-bioinformatics/docs/puzzles.md

 - - -

-??? question "Computing GC Content (cgcc)"
+??? clipboard-question "Computing GC Content (cgcc)"

     The GC-content of a DNA string is given by the percentage of symbols in the string that are 'C' or 'G'.
 For example, the GC-content of "AGCTATAG" is 37.5%.
 Note that the reverse complement of any DNA string has the same GC-content.